Joelith/knife-oraclepaas/README.md

 # Installation #

-If you're using [ChefDK](https://downloads.chef.io/chef-dk/), simply install the Gem:
+First, you'll need to install my forked version of [fog](https://github.com/Joelith/fog) until the Oracle extensions are added to the main repository.
+To do so:

+1. Dowload the oracle modified version of [fog](https://github.com/Joelith/fog) to some directory
+2. Navigate to that directory and run `chef gem build fog.gemspec`
+3. Then run `chef gem install fog` to install into your chefdk library

+Then download this repository, navigate to the directory and run

 ```bash
 $ chef gem install knife-oraclepaas
 ```
-You will need to install my forked version of [fog](https://github.com/Joelith/fog) until the Oracle extensions are added to the main repository.
-+ Dowload the oracle modified version of [fog](https://github.com/Joelith/fog) to some directory
-+ Navigate to that directory and run `chef gem build fog.gemspec`
-+ Then run `chef gem install fog` to install into your chefdk library

 # Configuration #